Isoperimetric inequalities in Hadamard spaces of asymptotic rank two: Introduction

 It would suffice to prove Theorem~\ref{Thm:main} in the case $k = 2$, by the aforementioned~\cite[Theorem~1.6]{Wen-AR}, which shows that the $\del$-isoperimetric inequality is passed on to higher-dimensional cycles.
 However, we will not rely on the latter result, as our argument applies equally well to all $k \ge 2$.

-We now list some instances covered by Theorem~\ref{Thm:main} (see Section~\ref{sect:nagata} for the definitions and more details). \begin{enumerate} \item[(A)] Three-dimensional Hadamard manifolds have Nagata dimension~$3$ by~\cite{JorL}.
-Note that in this case, Theorem~\ref{Thm:main} can be rephrased as an isoperimetric inequality for bounded domains with finite perimeter in $X$.
+We now list some instances covered by Theorem~\ref{Thm:main} (see Items (I)--(IV) in Section~\ref{sect:nagata} for more details). \begin{enumerate} \item[(A)] Three-dimensional Hadamard manifolds have Nagata dimension~$3$ by~\cite{JorL}.
+In this case, for $k = 2$, the filling $V$ is uniquely determined by $T$ (as a distinct $V'$ would give rise to a non-zero $4$-current with boundary $V - V'$), and Theorem~\ref{Thm:main} amounts to an isoperimetric inequality for bounded domains with finite perimeter in $X$.
 It is not known whether all Hadamard manifolds have finite (asymptotic) Nagata dimension. \item[(B)] Finite-dimensional $\CAT(0)$ cube complexes have finite asymptotic Nagata dimension by the argument for the asymptotic dimension given in~\cite{Arz+}.
-In this case, Theorem~\ref{Thm:main} implies an analogous statement for cellular chains via the deformation theorem of geometric measure theory (compare~\cite{BasWY}). \item[(C)] A Gromov hyperbolic $\CAT(0)$ space $X$ has finite asymptotic Nagata dimension provided that for some scale $r > 0$, every $2r$-ball in $X$ can be covered by a fixed finite number of $r$-balls; see \cite{LanS-ND}.
+In this case, or whenever $X$ is suitably triangulated, Theorem~\ref{Thm:main} implies an analogous statement for cellular chains via the deformation theorem of geometric measure theory; see~\cite[Theorem~A.2]{BasWY} (compare also the first part of the proof of Theorem~\ref{Thm:approx} below). \item[(C)] A Gromov hyperbolic $\CAT(0)$ space $X$ has finite asymptotic Nagata dimension provided that for some scale $r > 0$, every $2r$-ball in $X$ can be covered by a fixed finite number of $r$-balls~\cite{LanS-ND}.
 In particular, the product $X \times X'$ of two such spaces has asymptotic rank at most~$2$ and finite asymptotic Nagata dimension. \end{enumerate}